 Miles Northcott is the founder of this podcast as well as the hard-working editor.
-He is a man of many talents (& voices!) having been a professional singer, the founder of The Devon SeaSide Devils a Doctor Who group based in Exeter in the early 1990s, and also editor of & chief contributor to “The Russell Buer Show” fanzine from 1989 to 2006.
-He has also contributed to the book “YOU & WHO ELSE”, and has become a guest presenter on various different podcasts, including Progtor Who & Podcasters Royale.
-You’ll hear Miles as the 1st, 4th & 11th Doctors & Captain Jack Harkness, as well as (as with all our cast) various supporting characters, including the Cybermen, the Daleks, the Sycorax, Kristas, Kara, Shardovan, Beyus, Chip, Sir Robert, the Werewolf, Mr. Finch, Charles Dickens & Madame da Pompadour.
+He is a man of many talents (& voices!) having been a professional singer, the founder of The Devon SeaSide Devils a Doctor Who group based in Exeter in the early 1990s, & also editor of & chief contributor to “The Russell Buer Show” fanzine from 1989 to 2006.
+He has also contributed to the book “YOU & WHO ELSE”, & has been a guest presenter on various different podcasts, including Progtor Who & Podcasters Royale.
+You’ll hear Miles as the 1st, 4th & 11th Doctors & Captain Jack Harkness, as well as (as with all our cast) various supporting characters, including the Cybermen, the Daleks, the Sycorax, Kristas, Kara, Shardovan, Monarch, Hindle, Beyus, Chip, Sir Robert, the Werewolf, Mr. Finch, Charles Dickens & Madame da Pompadour.

 Randy Cook has been a Doctor Who fan since 1981 when, after being nudged by a classmate to check out the show, he was hooked immediately by watching a late-night PBS showing of “The Horns of Nimon”.
-His day job is being an IT Specialist (avoiding Windows as much as possible) & he serves as an organist for two local churches, having a long history as accompanist for various choral groups and amateur musical theatre productions.
+His day job is being an IT Specialist (avoiding Windows as much as possible) & he serves as an organist for two local churches, having a long history as accompanist for various choral groups & amateur musical theatre productions.
 Randy discovered an escape from shyness in the form of pretending to be someone else through acting.
-Smaller community theatre roles led to indie films and YouTube videos, most recently a recurring role as Frank Stein in the current series “THE DEADERSONS”.
+Smaller community theatre roles led to indie films & YouTube videos, most recently a recurring role as Frank Stein in the current series “THE DEADERSONS”.
 “Doctor Who’s Line, is it? … Anyway!” provides a wonderful way to combine his love of Doctor Who with a new challenge — improv comedy!
-You’ll hear Randy as the 7th Doctor, Harry Sullivan, Mickey & Rory, as well as Old Mother, Ganatus, Altos, Autloc & many, many more.
+You’ll hear Randy as the 7th Doctor, Harry Sullivan, Mickey & Rory, as well as Old Mother, Ganatus, Altos, Autloc, Bigon, Sanders & many, many more.

 Sue Cook first fell in love with Doctor Who in the 80s on PBS.
 Sue has been acting/singing in various theatres since she was 10, with a hiatus from 1992-2010 due to illness.
-At the age of 50 she was cast in her first film, and in 2011 earned her entrance to the Screen Actors Guild.
+At the age of 50 she was cast in her first film, & in 2011 earned her entrance to the Screen Actors Guild.
 Sue is currently involved with “The DEADERSONS” where she plays Harriett Hatchett, the town Busybody.
-She is very excited to be in the regular cast of “Dr. Who’s Line, is it…Anyway” where she is able to act alongside her heroes (on screen, not the rest of the cast!!!), and have a blast doing it.
-You’ll hear Sue as Barbara Wright, Tegan Jovanka, Rose Tyler, the young Amy Pond & the 12th Doctor, plus Ixta, John Lumic/Putitin, Faroon, Hilda Winters, Vira, & several others.
+She is very excited to be in the regular cast of “Dr. Who’s Line, is it…Anyway” where she is able to act alongside her heroes (on screen, not the rest of the cast!!!), & have a blast doing it.
+You’ll hear Sue as Barbara Wright, Nyssa, Rose Tyler, the young Amy Pond & the 12th Doctor, plus Ixta, John Lumic/Putitin, Faroon, Hilda Winters, Vira, Aris & several others.

 The next crew spot could be yours!
 We always need voices on the podcast.